obriencole11/animSketch/README.md

 ## Origin

-While other free tools exist elsewhere at the time, we were unable to find a motion sketching solution that was functionally complete and did not accept compromises.
+While other free tools existed elsewhere at the time, we were unable to find a motion sketching solution that was functionally complete and did not accept compromises.
 The two main issues we found with most tools were:
 * It was unable to record stationary input.
 This was vital to recording a believable performance with natural pauses.
 * It did not support undo on a per-recording basis.
 Some tools made use of Maya's built in `recordAttr()` function, however this does not support native undoing and was a dealbreaker for recording anything of considerable length.